-Shenandoah Conservatory is proud to serve as a site for an Essentially Ellington Regional High School Band Festival in Winchester, Virginia, on Thursday, May 4, 2023.
-Director of Jazz Studies and Trombone Artist-in-Residence Matthew Niess will serve as director of this year’s event.
+Shenandoah Conservatory is proud to serve as a site for an Essentially Ellington Regional High School Band Festival in Winchester, Virginia, on Thursday, May 2, 2024.
+Director of Jazz & Commercial Music and Associate Professor of Trombone Matthew Niess will serve as director of this year’s event.

 Through its annual Essentially Ellington program, Jazz at Lincoln Center (JALC) co-produces education-focused festivals designed to offer high school jazz bands of all levels the opportunity to perform the music of Duke Ellington and other seminal big band composers and arrangers.
 Participating bands receive professional feedback from JALC clinicians and other jazz professionals in their own backyard.